phildini/altgdc/Pages/home.md

 # altGDC is happening march 16-18

-altGDC is a free three-day conference about game design and development happening in San Francisco during the week that that other conference was supposed to be running.
+altGDC is a free three-day conference about game design and development happening in San Francisco during the week that other conference was supposed to be running.

 We'll be providing a single speaking track for GDC speakers (and others!) to give their talks as planned, as well as a space to network, learn, and commiserate on the games industry.